p2irc/deepplantphenomics/docs/Semantic-Segmentation.md

 model.set_num_segmentation_classes(3)
 ```

+This not only sets the number of classes, but it sets the correct loss function; binary segmentation uses sigmoid cross entropy for its loss, while multi-class segmentation uses softmax cross entropy.
+Using `set_loss_function` to set the wrong loss function will result in an error during training.

 The ground-truth masks are expected to be different as well, although they are loaded the same way.
 Instead of having pixel values of 0 and 255, they should have integer values mapping to the corresponding class for that pixel; the background and two different objects could be labeled as 0, 1, and 2 respectively.

 ## Generating and Applying the Segmentation Mask